Choosing a Certification Assessment Body

 Accredited CABs are regularly audited themselves, this provides their clients with the assurance that they have the proven competency to measure them against, and bring them in line with, the ISO standards.

-Unaccredited Certification represents the conformity to a management systems for a product, process or service specified by the ISO standard requirements.
+Unaccredited Certification represents the conformity to a management system for a product, process or service specified by the ISO standard requirements.

 Accredited certification, on the other hand, does all the above but has recognition from an independent authoritative body.
 It’s this recognition that makes all the difference; it proves that the CAB has the competence to certify to ISO’s standards.